sysid/vimania-todos/README.md

 [![PyPI Version][pypi-image]][pypi-url]

-> Store todos from all your markdown files in a SQLITE FTS database for centralized management.
+> Store todos from your markdown files in a SQLITE FTS database for centralized management.

 ## Key features:
 - todo list management with embedded database, keep your todo items within the context/file where they